toazd/php_outline/README.md

 How about a fast way to lookup a word and find all the Strong's numbers associated with it?

-Look no further because php_outline accomplishes these tasks and more!
+Well, look no further because php_outline accomplishes these tasks and more!

+Yea I know, for what it does the name is terrible but I think it doesn't matter.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/5d448674-a68d-4ea5-afee-31b6ce999c9f" />